djtroyal/pia-wg/README.md

   - Would need to bring down wg0 service to re-establish WAN connection first
 - Modify `region` parameter in `generate-config.py` to accept a variable-length list of regions
   - `region` var in `.env` would also have to be formatted as list
+- Fork and incorporate into official Wireguard Docker container